 After experiencing some of the world's best cuisine during a year in China, I returned to Appleton for a visit and made my first stop, just moments after getting off the plane, at Five Guys, the popular new chain that has finally come to Appleton.
 This creative hamburger joint, with roots in Milwaukee, serves customized burgers that can, if properly selected, top almost any other burger you've had.
 Creative, fun, fresh, delicious, and one of the most popular choices for burgers in the Midwest.
 Even the veggie burgers are awesome.
 Give them a try!

 HuHot Mongolian Grill is one of my top picks for exciting dining in Appleton.
 It's a Mongolian barbecue with the best ingredients and sauces I've seen for this kind of restaurant.
 It's all you can eat for about $14 a person (dinner) - not bad for such high-quality all-you-can eat food.
 The decor is fresh and attractive and the service is great, including the talented cooks who manage to keep track of everybody's customized food as they grill it for it you.
-They just opened in mid-February 2006, but business is already brisk and I think they'll keep going strong.
-In fact, it can be so brisk that I recommend you avoid peak times, like early Friday evening.
+I recommend you avoid peak times, like early Friday evening.
 The line to get your food becomes too long.
+Lunchtime can also get busy.

 I was also impressed with the salad that came with my meal.
 Beautifully prepared with elegant dark green lettuce and a delicious oriental salad dressing.